 -) and underscores (

-_), must start with a letter or underscore and may be a maximum of 16 characters in length.
+_), must begin with a letter or underscore and may be a maximum of 16 characters long.

-Now select the Checkmk version with which to create the site.
-You will be offered all versions that are installed in the administration of Checkmk software versions.
+Next select the Checkmk version with which the site is to be created.
+You will be offered all installed versions as listed in the Checkmk versions management.

-Finally, you define the user name of the Checkmk administrator with password.
-You can leave all other settings as they are for the time being.
-If necessary, you can edit these later via the site editing page.
+Finally, you define the user name and password for the Checkmk administrator.
+You can leave all other settings unchanged for the time being and adjust these later if required.

 Click Create Site to create the site.
 This may take a few seconds.
-Once the site has been created and started you will be taken to the list of all sites will appear on the page:
+Once the site has been created and started, a list of all sites will appear on the page:

-The list is short and currently only shows the site just created with the ID mysite and its status, here running.
-With the button on the far right in the Control column you can stop or start the site.
+At this point, the list is short and only shows the newly created site with the ID mysite and its status, here running.
+You can stop or start the site with the button on the far right in the Control column.
 On the far left in the Actions column, symbols are shown for the possible actions you can apply to the site, from left to right: Edit, Update, Rename, Clone, Delete and Login.

-You can now log in to the site that has been started, either by clicking on the site ID or by calling up the URL of the site in the address bar of your web browser, in our example:
+You can now log in to the started site, either by clicking on the site’s ID or by calling up the site’s URL in your web browser’s address bar, in our example:

-In the site’s login dialogue, enter the access data you specified when creating the site.
+In the site’s login dialog, enter the access data you specified when creating the site.

-Once you have logged in you can set up Checkmk in the usual manner — the first steps are described in the article on Getting started with monitoring.
+Once logged in, you can set up Checkmk as usual — the first steps are described in the article on Setting up monitoring.

-The entries in this snapin will take you from your sites directly to the appliance’s web interface.
+With the entries in this snap-in, you can always switch from a site to the appliance’s web interface.

-When updating a site, it is updated with a new Checkmk software version.
-First install the desired new version as described in the chapter on administration of Checkmk software versions.
+When a site is updated, it will also automatically be updated to a new Checkmk software version.
+First install the desired new version as described in the chapter on managing Checkmk versions.

-Then list the sites on the appliance’s web interface (Main Menu > Site Management):
+Then have the appliance’s web interface list the sites (Main Menu > Site Management):

-Make sure that the site is not running, i.e. if the Status is currently running, stop the site (Control > Stop).
-Then, under Actions, click on the update icon.
+Make sure that the site is not running, i.e. if its Status is shown as running, stop the site (Control > Stop).
+Then click on the update icon under Actions.

 The following page lists the possible target versions for the update:

-Select the Target Check_MK version and then click on Update now.
-After a short time, the update messages are displayed:
+Select the target version listed at Target Check_MK version, and click on Update now.
+After a short time, the update messages will be displayed:

-With the Back button you can return to the list of sites in which the new Checkmk version is now shown in the Version column.
+The Back button returns you to the list of sites, with the updated version information.
 You can now restart the site.

-Note: The update of a site in the appliance follows the same principle as the update on a Linux server.
-In the event of problems, error messages or conflicts, you can obtain detailed information on the update process in the article Updates and Upgrades.
+Note: Updating an site in the appliance follows the same principle as updating on a regular Linux server.
+In the event of problems, error messages or conflicts, you can obtain detailed information on the update process in the Updates and Upgrades article.

 It is often the case that a site already running on another Linux system is to be migrated to a Checkmk appliance.
-The Checkmk appliance offers a page for this purpose with which you can carry out this migration.
+The Checkmk appliance includes a function with which you can carry out this migration.

-You need to have a network connection between the source system and your device.
+You need a network connection between the source system and your appliance as the target system.

-The Checkmk version of the source site needs to be installed on your device (architecture changes from 32-bit to 64-bit are possible).
+The Checkmk version of the source site must be installed on your appliance (an architecture change from 32-bit to 64-bit is possible).

-The source site needs to be stopped during the migration.
+The source site must be stopped during the migration process.

-On this page under Source Host you first need to configure the host address (host name, DNS name or IP address) of the source system which you want to migrate the site from.
-Next under Source site ID you need to enter the site ID of the site you want to migrate.
+On this page, you must first enter the host address (host name, DNS name or IP address) for the source system under Source Host.
+You also enter the ID of the site to be migrated under Source site ID.

 The migration of the site is done via SSH.

-To get access to the source site, you need to provide the credentials of a user which is able to connect to the source system and access all of the source site’s files.
+To do this, you need the access data for a user who can log on to the source system and is authorized to access all of the site’s files.

 Furthermore, you can specify that you do not want to transfer the performance data (metrics and graphs) and the historical data from the monitoring events during the migration.
-This can be useful if you don’t need an exact copy of the source site and only want to duplicate it – e.g. for testing purposes.
+This can be useful if you do not need a 1:1 image of the site, but only want to duplicate it, e.g. for testing purposes.